TomasHubelbauer/github-actions-code-to-do-github-issues-backup/README.md

 - Changed to-do comments (to-do text change) close old and open new issue
 - Removed to-do comments close old issues

+The issue body contains a permalink to the `TODO` comment line, making it a code preview box.
+The closure does not add any comments currently, but see #3.

 This action has no `inputs` or `outputs`.

 [todo] supports a handful of to-do comment patterns, nothing more is supported.